myadmin-plugins/pleskautomation-webhosting/README.md

 ## License

-The Pleskautomation Webhosting Class class is licensed under the LGPL-v2 license.
+The PleskAutomation Webhosting Class class is licensed under the LGPL-v2 license.